yakivyusin/YetAnotherConsoleTables/README.md

 ```

 ## Output Customization
-You can customize table view by passing to `Write` method one from three library styles or by passing your own `ConsoleTableFormat` object (or it subclass).
+You can customize table view by passing to `Write` method one from four library styles or by passing your own `ConsoleTableFormat` object (or it subclass).

 **Default Style**: `Write()` or `Write(ConsoleTableFormat.Default)`
 ```